tadams42/sokoenginepy/lib/libsokoengine/INSTALL.md

 ## Tests

 All tests are written in Python.
-This requires creation of Python environment and [sokoenginepy] (which will also build `sokoenginepyext`)

-After that, tests can be run with Python test runner.
+To run tests, install [sokoenginepy] (which will also build `sokoenginepyext`) and run Python test suite.

 For details see: http://sokoenginepy.readthedocs.io/en/latest/development.html